Animal Food & Feed Testing Services – METS Laboratories

 Protect Consumers.
 Satisfy Authorities.
 Boost Market Confidence.

-In today’s sustainability-driven world, businesses are held accountable by customers, investors, and regulators alike.
-METS Laboratories empowers you to:
+In today’s sustainability-driven world, agribusinesses, commercial feed mills, and livestock producers are held strictly accountable by consumers, retail buyers, and global trade regulators alike.
+METS Laboratories empowers your enterprise to:

 Frequently Asked Questions